📚

 rate = k[A]

-These laws help us describe how quickly a reaction will occur, with a higher rate implying a faster reaction overall.
+These laws help us describe how quickly a reaction will occur, with a higher rate of course implying a faster reaction overall.

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2F-Q8dlPdUkEKVJ.png?alt=media&token=6d3fa74e-c878-48b4-a6da-296f7492cf06